AIP-F25-2/MedWhisper/pulseai_scaffold/README.md

 - Disclaimer updated for educational/informational use
 - GitHub repository cleaned of secrets and .env files using BFG Repo-Cleaner
 - README file completed and improved for clarity and onboarding

-## Contributing

-We welcome pull requests and issues!
-If you have ideas, suggestions, or want to help, please see `docs/CONTRIBUTING.md` for guidelines.

 ## License & Disclaimer